Have you heard of a Media Release Agreement?

 A Media Release Agreement or a Media Release Form is a legal contract or a legally binding document that allows you to have the right to use someone’s personal intellectual property in your business.

-Put it simply, this form is needed when you want to use someone’s media property on your blog or website.
+Putting it simply, this form is needed when you want to use someone’s media property on your blog or website.
 Without this form, you risk violating the other person’s right to privacy, publicity, and other legal rights.

-You may be wondering what is “personal intellectual-property”?
+You may be wondering: what is “personal intellectual property?”

 Let’s go over that.